ShouryaBatra/bay-hacks-project/README.md

 # Luminaris

-website made with React JS library that developes a study plan using an LLM depending on user input
+Vite React app that developes a study plan using an LLM depending on user input